supergus/documentation_public/docs/glossary.rst

         A proprietary measure of how useful a particular chunk of factory data will be for training new models.
 DQS is continuously calculated while your plant runs normal production.
         We automatically select the most useful data for training our models.

+    Advanced Process Control
+    APC
+        An industry term for high-level "supervisory" controls over an entire production process.
+        APC solutions control multiple pieces of equipment and attempt to optimize overall production outcomes while respecting various constraints.
+The term is often used interchangeably with :term:`Model Predictive Control <MPC>`.

+    Model Predictive Control
+    MPC
+        An industry term that is often used interchangeably with :term:`Advanced Process Control<Advanced Process Control>`.
+        In MPC, some sort of process model is used to predict the future evolution of the plant.
+        Based on these predictions, actions can be chosen to optimize future outcomes while respecting various constraints.
+Note that the way we perform optimization is fundamentally different from `traditional MPC techniques <https://en.wikipedia.org/wiki/Model_predictive_control>`_.
+        Also, our software automatically generates and updates models for even the most complex processes, so users don't need any capabilities for modeling.

 A sonnet
 --------